Cosmic (album)

-Cosmic (stylized in all caps) is the debut studio album by American singer-songwriter Bazzi, released on April 12, 2018 through Bazzi's imprint, iamcosmic, and Atlantic.
+Cosmic (stylized in all caps as COSMIC) is the debut studio album by American singer-songwriter Bazzi, released on April 12, 2018 through Bazzi's imprint, iamcosmic, and Atlantic.

 The album has peaked at number 14 on the US Billboard 200 chart and has been listed on a variety of international charts.
 The album was further affected by the commercial success of "Mine", which peaked at number 11 on the Billboard Hot 100.